What is digital banking transformation?

 2. Define your target outcomes

-3. Prioritize your use cases
+3. Prioritize your domains

 4. Select your platform

-5. Plan your implementation
+5. Plan your transformation

 6. Measure and iterate